Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-script.md

 Let's take the following simplified set of requirements, your business may want you to implement.

-- An application has two authentication steps at maximum.
+- An application has two authentication steps.
     - **Username and Password** as the first step.
     - Google **TOTP** as the second step.